shortstheory/dtn-unetstack/README.md

 #### DtnPdu

 The PDU will hold the data to be transmitted along with the DTN metadata.
-We need to maintain the TTL and ID along with the data.
+We need to maintain the TTL, PduID, and the original protocol number along with the data.

 Here, the TTL represents the number of seconds left before the PDU expires.
 Once the PDU has expired, we delete it from persistent storage.

 The ID is a nonce for uniquely identifying each PDU for tracking purposes.
 It is generated on the node which creates the PDU.
 This PDU ID will be more useful once we extend the DTNLink to support Transport for multi-hop reliability.

+**NOTE:** for multi-hop support, DtnPDU can be extended to have separate types such as success/failure PDU.
+This will only be usable once we move to DtnTransport.

 ```
 class DtnPDU extends PDU {